tedserbinski/www-jekyll/_posts/mobility/2016-07-18-analyzing-the-2016-global-trends-in-applications-to-techstars-mobility.markdown

 1. United States
 2. United Kingdom
-3. Canada and India *[same # of applications]*
+3. Canada and India *[tied]*
-5. Germany and Russia *[same # of applications]*
+5. Germany and Russia *[tied]*
 7. Ukraine
 8. Spain
-9. Mexico and Israel and France *[same # of applications]*
+9. Mexico and Israel and France *[tied]*

 When we drill down further, we see that only 19 startups from Michigan applied to Techstars Mobility.
 Put another way, we saw more applications from Eastern Europe than we did our own home state, the center of the automotive world!

 While surprising in comparison, in my opinion, this is actually a great observation.
-The demand of high quality automotive mobility startups wanting to be in Michigan is much greater than our own supply.
-This is great signal that the rest of the world wants to build their future mobility solutions right here in Detroit.
+The demand of high quality automotive mobility startups wanting to be in Michigan is much greater than our own supply. <mark>This is great signal that the rest of the world wants to build their future mobility solutions right here in Detroit</mark>.
 The [entrepreneurial gold rush in Detroit](http://tedserbinski.com/detroit/the-entrepreneurial-gold-rush-why-i-moved-from-san-francisco-to-detroit/) is quite appealing.

 ## Trends in Mobility Startup Applications

-What's most fascinating is what these startups are building.
+What's most fascinating is the type of technologies and businesses these startups are building.

 When a sector as hot as mobility and automotive emerges, we often see copycats and imitators emerge.
-This data is insightful because it shows:
+Our data is insightful because it shows:

-1. What automotive mobility themes are the easiest to start a business in?
+1. What areas of the automotive mobility industry have the lowest barriers to entry?
-2. What automotive mobility themes does the general market feel aren't yet ubiquitous or solving their needs?
+2. What problems still exist without widespread adoption of solutions?
-3. Where are there gaps and opportunities that startups aren't pursuing?
+3. What are the gaps in the automotive and mobility market that startups aren't pursuing?

 Looking at our 2016 applications, here were the most common themes in order: